emmawalshdev/kaytea_art/TESTING.md

 - Click on the 'About' link, confirm redirect to about page.
 - Hover over the category cards, confirm text color change to blue and hover effect.
 - Click on each category card, confirm redirect to correct page.
-- Click on the Pet Commision 'Read More' link, confirm redirect to commissions page.
+- Click on the Pet Commision 'Read More' link, confirm redirect to Commissions page.

 #### Products Page
 - Click on each of the category buttons.
 Confirm redirect to correct page.
-- Click each option within the 'Sort by' dropdown menu, confirm the the expected result appears.
+- Click each option within the 'Sort by' dropdown menu, confirm that the expected result appears.
 - Click on the card image for each product, confirm redirect to correct page.
-- Click on the each of the card category tags, confirm redirect to correct category page.
+- Click on each of the card category tags, confirm redirect to correct category page.
 - Hover over each product card, confirm that a shadow effect is applied.
-- Click the category for each product, confirm each product for that category is displayed.
 - Click on the 'back to top' button.
-Confirm navigation to the top of page.
+Confirm navigation back up to the top of the page.

 #### Product Admin Page
-- Attempt to access the 'Product Admin' page while logged in as a non superuser by URL.
+- Attempt to access the 'Product Admin' page while logged in as a non superuser.
 Confirm redirect to homepage, along with the display of an Error toast message.
 - Attempt to access the 'Product Admin' page while logged out.
 Confirm redirect to Login page.
 * Form submission
     - Submit the form with incorrect data, confirm the relevant warning messages are displayed.